SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 **Alyssa (playing Jorn):** “We’re building an army to take down Saxton once and for all.”

 **Director:** Zola gives a mirthless chuckle as she shakes her head.
 “Oh is that all?
 I have to tell you, I don’t think the four of you stand much of a chance.
-Unless you’re hiding a legion or two of dwarves in your pockets.
+Unless you’re hiding a legion or two of [[Dwarf|dwarves]] in your pockets.
 Yes, you have Jorn the Mighty with you, but you’ll need more than one famous warrior to win the day.”

 **Alyssa:** Ah!
 So she has heard of me at least!
 Thanks, Renown.